-Compliance with new and revised regulations remains the primary focus of the Bank.
-The new regulations covering anti-money laundering, privacy, climate-change and consumer protection are expected to be high on regulator's agenda.
+Compliance with new and revised regulations on the Conventional and Islamic Banking remains the primary focus of the Bank.
+The new regulations covering Model Risk Management, Credit Risk Management, Anti-Money Laundering, Climate Change and Consumer Protection are expected to remain high on regulator's agenda in 2024.